fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 ### 5. Deck Generation

-For deck generation, our smart deck-generation algorithm will continuously create decks of 200 potential matches for each user every day.\
+For deck generation, our smart deck-generation algorithm will continuously create **decks** of 200 potential matches for each user every day.\
 This ensures that user decks remain relevant when users interact with them.\
 For instance, if someone travels out of a location and is no longer relevant to a particular user, they'll be removed from the user's deck within a day.\
-This minimizes the chance of showing irrelevant profiles.
+This minimizes the chance of showing irrelevant **profiles**.

 The deck-generation algorithm will not re-generate decks for users who inactive for more than a day.\
-It will also re-generate decks for users who change location.\
+It will also re-generate *decks* for users who change location.\
 When a user opens the Tinder app and is in a different location than the one stored in their profile, the app will tell the deck-generation algorithm to re-generate a new deck for the user.

 **We'll store each user's deck of potential matches in an individual SQL table.\